Intel-HLS/GKL/README.md

 # Genomics Kernel Library (GKL)
 This repository contains optimized versions of compute kernels used in genomics applications like [GATK](https://github.com/broadinstitute/gatk) and [HTSJDK](https://github.com/samtools/htsjdk).
-These kernels are optimized to run on Intel Architecture (AVX, AVX2, AVX-512, multicore, and FPGA) under 64-bit Linux and Mac OSX.
+These kernels are optimized to run on Intel Architecture (AVX, AVX2, AVX-512, and multicore) under 64-bit Linux and Mac OSX.

 Kernels included:
 * **PairHMM**
   * AVX and AVX-512 optimized versions of PairHMM used in GATK HaplotypeCaller and MuTect2.
   * OpenMP support for multicore processors.
-  * FPGA support for [Intel PAC](https://www.altera.com/products/boards_and_kits/dev-kits/altera/acceleration-card-arria-10-gx.html) and select vendor cards.
 * **Smith-Waterman**
   * AVX2 and AVX-512 optimized versions of Smith-Waterman used in GATK HaplotypeCaller and MuTect2.
 * **DEFLATE Compression/Decompression**: